mjrusso/mountain/README.md

 Mountain makes it possible to arbitrarily organize the file layout of your screenplay.
-More specifically, it is a tool for intelligently splitting and combining files in the Fountain screenplay format\*.
+More specifically, it is a tool for intelligently splitting and combining files in the Fountain screenplay format.\*

 _\* Technically, there's not really anything in Mountain that's Fountain-specific, besides the usage of the notes syntax (`[[ ]]`) to specify